Divergence of CAT(0) Cube Complexes and Coxeter Groups: Background

 \subsection{Coxeter Groups}

 We only give a brief background on Coxeter groups.
 For an extensive background we refer the reader to \cite{BB} and \cite{Dav}.

-In this paper $\Gamma$ will always denote a simplicial graph (usually a Coxeter graph). $V(\Gamma)$ and $E(\Gamma)$ are respectively the vertex set and edge set of $\Gamma$.
+In this paper $\Gamma$ will always denote a simplicial graph (usually a Coxeter graph).
+The vertex set and edge set of $\Gamma$ are respectively denoted by $V(\Gamma)$ and $E(\Gamma)$.
 A \textit{clique} in $\Gamma$ is a subgraph whose vertices are all pairwise adjacent.
 A $k$--clique is a clique with $k$ vertices.

 For $s \in \Gamma$, the \textit{link of $s$}, $Link(s) \subset V(\Gamma)$, is the set of vertices in $\Gamma$ connected to $s$ by an edge.
 The \textit{star of $s$} is the set $Star(s) = Link(s) \cup s$.